Olerato-Data/footprint-logger/README.md

 A web platform that helps users track daily activities contributing to carbon emissions, view personalised summaries, and receive actionable tips to reduce their environmental impact.

-Built as a Data Analytics Capstone project for a local environmental group.
+Built as a Develor Associate Capstone project for a local environmental group.

 ---